Safe-DS/API-Editor/package-parser/documentation.md

 ```
 Can be found [here](package_parser/models/annotation_models.py).

 The AnnotationStore class is used for the collection of the individual annotations.
-An instance of this class is passed to the individual `get_type_Annotation()` functions.
+An instance of this class is passed to the individual `get_[type]_annotation()` functions.
 These then place their results in the list assigned to them.